What Employers Cannot Do

 The NJ Social Media Act does not:

-• Prohibit employers from accessing or using information about a current or prospective employee obtained in the public domain (N.J.S.A.
+- Prohibit employers from accessing or using information about a current or prospective employee obtained in the public domain (N.J.S.A.
 34:6B-10(d)).

-• Restrict an employee’s access, viewing and action in response to social media accounts created, maintained, used, or accessed by a current or prospective employee for purposes related to the employer’s business (N.J.S.A.
+- Restrict an employee’s access, viewing, and action in response to social media accounts created, maintained, used, or accessed by a current or prospective employee for purposes related to the employer’s business (N.J.S.A.
 34:6B-5).

-• a violation of law;
+- a violation of the law;

-• employee misconduct; or
+- employee misconduct; or

-• the improper transfer of confidential information or financial data.
+- The improper transfer of confidential information or financial data.

 Fredrick P. Niemann Esq.